Bartleby2718/mod_wsgi-python-upgraded/README.md

 6) Run `./openssl version -a` to check the version of the newly installed OpenSSL.
 Also, run `openssl version -a` if you have another OpenSSL installed already, just for comparison.
 7) Add a shared object configuration file for OpenSSL, and verify that it can now be used by a linker.
-8) Add the new OpenSSL binary to the path, so that the new OpenSSL executable is called whenever `openssl` is called.
+8) Add the new OpenSSL binary to `PATH`, so that the new OpenSSL executable is called whenever `openssl` is called.